TD Presto Function Reference

 This UDF converts a time string into a UNIX timestamp.

 default_timezone is used to interpret time.
 If time has timezone (e.g. ‘2012-01-01 +0700’), then default_timezone is ignored.
 If default_timezone is not specified and time does not specify a timezone, then the UDF uses ‘UTC’ as the timezone for time.
-A list of supported time zones can be found here.
+See TD Functions Support for Time Zones.

 If the format of the time string is invalid, the UDF returns NULL.